 IMPACT ASSESSMENT hill slopes could detract from the rugged hill slopes.
-The second of the second Native woodland: Further native woodland planting within the glens and on some lower hill slopes could result in erosion in their local distinctiveness.
-Medium The variety of glens Productive conifer: Further planting within the glens and on some lower hill slopes could result in erosion in their local distinctiveness.
+The variety of glens Native woodland: Further native woodland planting within the glens and on some lower hill slopes could result in erosion in their local distinctiveness.
+Medium Productive conifer: Further planting within the glens and on some lower hill slopes could result in erosion in their local distinctiveness.
 Medium Water in its many forms Native woodland: The introduction of some native woodland planting near to burns and Loch Restil would conserve and enhance their semi-natural character.
 Low Productive conifer: The introduction of productive conifer planting near to burns and Loch Restil could detract from their semi-natural character.
-Medium Landscape character Impacts of new planting Sensitivity Highland Summits and Steep Ridges and Hills LCTs Native woodland: Planting on any steep mountain slopes and ridges would notably detract from the open character, rocky outcrops and views of the distinctive summits.
-High Productive conifer : Planting on any steep mountain slopes and ridges would notably detract from the open character, rocky outcrops and views of the distinctive summits.
-High Upland Glens - LLT /Straths and Glens LCTs Native woodland: Although some additional native woodland planting would reinforce the prevailing wooded character of the glens, planting on glen floors could compromise their open pastoral character.
-Medium Productive conifer : Although some additional productive planting would reinforce the prevailing wooded character of the glens, planting on glen floors could compromise their open pastoral character.
+Medium Landscape character Impacts of new planting Sensitivity Highland Summits and Steep Ridges Native woodland : Planting on any steep mountain slopes and ridges would notably detract from the open character, rocky outcrops and views of the distinctive summits.
+High and Hills LCTs Productive conifer: Planting on any steep mountain slopes and ridges would notably detract from the open character, rocky outcrops and views of the distinctive summits.
+High Upland Glens - LLT /Straths and Glens LCTs Native woodland : Although some additional native woodland planting would reinforce the prevailing wooded character of the glens, planting on glen floors could compromise their open pastoral character.
+Medium Productive conifer: Although some additional productive planting would reinforce the prevailing wooded character of the glens, planting on glen floors could compromise their open pastoral character.
 Medium

+Native woodland

+Overall Capacity: Medium-high Guidelines

 Within low-lying parts of glens and some surrounding lower hill slopes, native woodland planting would be characteristic to the glens and in general, would enhance their wooded character without detriment to the Special Landscape Qualities of the landscape.
 On glen floors however, planting could partially compromise open character, the variety of the glens and views to mountain summits.
 In practice, the sides of Glen Goil, Gleann Mor and Hell's Glen are already heavily wooded with little or no opportunity for additional planting.

-- Additional native woodland on lower glen sides and surrounding lower hill slopes within Glen Croe would be favoured. - Promote the planting of woodland clumps around Loch Restil and alongside burns. - Maintain open views towards mountain summits. - Maintain open views over Glen Croe and along open glen floors. - Encourage natural regeneration on some steep hill slopes.
+Additional native woodland on lower glen sides and surrounwould be favoured.
+Promote the planting of woodland clumps around Loch Rest Maintain open views towards mountain summits.
+Maintain open views over Glen Croe and along open glen flo Encourage natural regeneration on some steep hill slopes.

+Productive conifer

+Overall Capacity: Medium Guidelines

 Within low-lying parts of glens and some surrounding lower hill slopes, productive conifer planting would be characteristic to the glens and in general, would enhance their wooded character without detriment to the Special Landscape Qualities of the landscape.
 On glen floors however, planting could partially compromise open character, the variety of the glens and views to mountain summits and in places, would contrast with existing native woodland.
 In practice, the sides of Glen Goil, Gleann Mor and Hell's Glen are already heavily wooded with little or no opportunity for additional planting.

-- Limited productive conifer on lower glen sides that link with existing stands of commercial forestry would be favoured. - Maintain open views towards mountain summits. - Maintain open views over Glen Croe and along open glen floors. - Avoid planting near to Loch Restil and alongside burns. - Avoid planting on open upper hill slopes and near to distinctive rocky outcrops. - Ensure woodland edges follow the natural landform of glens and surrounding hill slopes.
+Limited productive conifer on lower glen sides that link with would be favoured.
+Maintain open views towards mountain summits.
+Maintain open views over Glen Croe and along open glen flo Avoid planting near to Loch Restil and alongside burns.
+Avoid planting on open upper hill slopes and near to distinction.
+Ensure woodland edges follow the natural landform of glens

+unding lower hill slopes within Glen Croe

+estil and alongside burns.

+floors.

+th existing stands of commercial forestry

+floors.

+nctive rocky outcrops. ens and surrounding hill slopes.